Ontario Highway 62: Route description

 Highway 62 begins in the community of Bloomfield at a junction with Highway 33, the Loyalist Parkway, with which it shares a common terminus at Wellington Street.
 The first 650 m of the road north of that intersection is maintained under a Connecting Link agreement.

 Exiting Bloomfield, the highway winds north through several communities in Prince Edward County, including Huffs Corners where the Huff Estates Winery is located, Crofton, Mountain View and Fenwood Gardens before crossing the Norris Whitney Bridge over the Bay of Quinte into Belleville.
 It skirts the CFD Mountain View military base between Crofton and Mountain View.

 Within urbanized Belleville, Highway 62 serves as the primary north–south route.
 It is maintained under a Connecting Link agreement from the northern end of the Norris Whitney Bridge to the southern end of the Highway 401 interchange.
 The Connecting Link follows Bay Bridge Road, Dundas Street, Pinnacle Street, and Front Street North.

 Prior to crossing the Moira River in downtown Belleville, Highway 62 encounters what was, until 1997, the southern terminus of Highway 37 at Station Street.

-After crossing over Highway 401 at the Exit 543 interchange, Highway 62 exits the urban portion of Belleville.
-It travels straight north until its path is interrupted by the Moira River approaching Foxboro; the highway bypasses to the west of that community along the boundary between Belleville and Quite West, meeting the southern terminus of former Highway 14 at Doucette Road.
+After crossing over Highway 401 at the Exit 543 cloverleaf interchange, Highway 62 exits the urban portion of Belleville.
+It travels straight north and passes beneath a hydro corridor until its path is interrupted by the Moira River approaching Foxboro; the highway bypasses to the west of that community along the boundary between Belleville and Quite West, meeting the southern terminus of former Highway 14 at Doucette Road.
 The former route through Foxboro is known as Ashley Street.
 Continuing along the bypass, the highway merges onto the Madoc Road at Halloway.
 Entering the municipality of Centre Hastings approximately 3 km north of Halloway, it follows the route of the historic settlement road north to Highway 7 at Madoc, passing through a mixture of farm fields and grasslands; the occasional forest interrupts the shorter vegetation, as well as the communities of West Huntingdon and Crookston.